 The use of SNOMED CT attributes may result in arbitrarily complex statements that wrap multiple distinct findings within a single terminological expression.
 In these cases, the use of separate coded statements linked by Act Relationships is preferable.
 On the other hand, use of multiple statements linked by ActRelationships to represent a single composite finding or procedure may result in loss of the natural clinical term used by a clinician within a collection or linked classes.

 Even when the guidelines above are followed, there will be grey areas.
 In an ideal world a rule would be devised to compute equivalence between single Act class instances containing a post-coordinated SNOMED CT expression and multiple Act class instances.
 While this is theoretically possible, there are several practical obstacles.
 The HL7 vocabulary for the ActRelationship.typeCode attribute differs from the range of values for linkage attributes in SNOMED CT.
 Simple precise or close mappings exist for some values but more work is needed before we can assert full semantic interoperability between the two representations.
-In addition, while a single instance post-coordinated representation has a single life-history the individual instances in multiple class representation may have separate life histories and separate associations with other contextual information.
+In addition, while a single instance of a post-coordinated representation has a single life-history, the individual instances in a multiple class representation may have separate life histories and separate associations with other contextual information.

 Participations